 Zapier has an excellent free plan that allows you to create up to five Zaps.

-With Integromat, you could even request the developers to add your app of choice; if you have experience with doing that, please let us know in the comments below.
+With Make, you could even request the developers to add your app of choice; if you have experience with doing that, please let us know in the comments below.

-When it comes to the sheer number of apps available, Zapier has the upper hand, but we prefer the way Integromat goes about setting up its integrations, called “scenarios” (Zapier uses the word “Zap”).
-Zapier does a fine job, but we like Integromat’s visual approach a little better for automations that require multiple steps.
+When it comes to the sheer number of apps available, Zapier has the upper hand, but we prefer the way Make goes about setting up its integrations, called “scenarios” (Zapier uses the word “Zap”).
+Zapier does a fine job, but we like Make’s visual approach a little better for workflow automations that require multiple steps.